 The Razer Headset Setup for Xbox is a great companion app.
 It features a five-band graphic EQ, audio presets, a five-band microphone equalizer, microphone responsiveness adjustment, and configuration options for their RGB lighting scheme.
 You can also change the length of their auto-off timer and check the remaining battery life.
 To use this app on PCs that don't have Xbox Wireless technology, you need to buy an Xbox Wireless Adapter.

-The Razer Kaira Pro have satisfactory Bluetooth connectivity.
-They support Bluetooth 5.0, but not NFC or multi-device pairing, though you can stream music from your phone over Bluetooth while remaining connected to your Xbox.
+The Razer Kaira Pro have great Bluetooth connectivity.
+They support Bluetooth 5.0, and you can stream music from your phone over Bluetooth while remaining connected to your Xbox.
 While their Bluetooth latency on PC is quite high, they perform quite well in this regard with iOS and Android devices, so you can watch movies on your phone or play mobile games with little in the way of annoying latency.

 The Razer Kaira Pro offer excellent non-Bluetooth connectivity.
 There's very little audio latency, so you can game without experiencing a noticeable audio delay.